A reader asked:

 Your expenses have gone up

-Although it may feel that IVA firm just wants to do the annual review to get extra money from you, increases in your expenses also need to be taken into account.
+You may think your IVA firm just wants to do the annual review to get extra money from you.
+But increases in your expenses also need to be taken into account.
+The annual review is a good time for you to get these reviewed if things have gradually got worse during the year.
 It is to your advantage to make sure this is done!

 Think about recent changes in particular.
 For example if your council tax or water rates have only just gone up, the annual total for last year may not be very different to the budget, but you now know that next year’s expenditure will be higher so this needs to be pointed out to your IVA firm.